rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 [Ascension 2][ascension] by [@outkine] is a simple gravity-based platformer.

-> Hop your way through bite sized levels while dodging spikes and turrets.
+> Hop your way through bite-sized levels while dodging spikes and turrets.
 > Then, change the direction of gravity, and do it all again!

-[The source code is aviable here][ascension-src].
+[The source code is available here][ascension-src].

 [ascension]: https://outkine.itch.io/ascension-2
 [ascension-src]: https://github.com/outkine/ascension-rust